NWS Awareness and Preparedness Calendar

 Every five years, the standards are reviewed and updated.
 The water damage restoration field changes rapidly with advancements in technology and science, and therefore the standards must evolve to keep pace.

 About SERVPRO of Greater Boulder

 SERVPRO of Greater Boulder specializes in the cleanup and restoration of residential and commercial property after a fire, smoke or water damage event.
-Our staff is highly trained in property damage restoration.
-From initial and ongoing training at SERVPRO’s corporate training facility to regular IICRC-industry certification, rest assured our staff is equipped with the knowledge to restore your property.
+Our staff is highly trained in property damage restoration and we are an IICRC Certified Firm.
+We believe in continuous training: from initial and ongoing training at SERVPRO’s corporate training facility to regular IICRC-industry certification, rest assured our staff is equipped with the knowledge to restore your property.